Cory-DeDell/NBA-Play-By-Play-Kaggle/README.md

 without the tipoff info.

 # First basket data exploration
-NBA_First_Basket_Analysis.ipynb performs some basket data exploration tasks and creates some visualizations of the data
+NBA_First_Basket_Analysis.ipynb performs some data exploration tasks and creates some visualizations of the data